 This post explores ways of attaining early retirement in the UK using investment vehicles available such as ISAs, SIPPs and Pensions.
 In the FIRE (Financial Independence Early Retirement) community we define early retirement as being able to retire at a relatively young age when compared to the traditional retirement age, most likely in your 30s or 40s.
 This can be done by achieving financial independence, where investment or business income can cover your core expenses, ensuring that you do not need to rely on a corporate job to make a living.

 There are numerous posts out there about how early retirement can be achieved by people earning an average salary in countries such as the US and Canada.
 The methodologies used take advantage of various retirement accounts and loopholes in the system.
-In this post, I present a strategy that I use personally and believe can achieve the same for a UK based person.
+In this post and a downloadable investor guide, I present a strategy that I use personally and believe can achieve the same for a UK based person.

 It is also important to understand the basics of investing in the stock market before starting this journey.
 An excellent starting point is to read the compact, well written The Little Book of Common Sense investing by Vanguard founder Jack Bogle.